Discffusion: Discriminative Diffusion Models as Few-shot Vision and Language Learners: Discriminative Latent Diffusion Models

 \subsection{Cross-attention Score Computation}

-Cross-attention scores are a measure of the relevance of an image and a text to each other~\citep{uniter, visualbert}.
+Cross-attention scores can be a measure of the relevance of an image and a text to each other~\citep{uniter, visualbert}.
+Prior research~\citep{prompttoprompt} shows that the cross-attention within diffusion models governs the layout of generated images and the scores in cross-attention maps represent the amount of information flows from a text token to a latent pixel.
 They are calculated by taking the dot product of the representations of the image and text in a latent space, and normalizing by the product of their norms.
 We propose to adapt cross-attention scores as a way to better capture the complex relationships between images and text in the image-text matching task.
 In the sequel, we elaborate on our strategy in depth.

 Stable Diffusion~\citep{perceiver} is trained to generate images from text prompts, and as such, it has learned strong compressed representations of both text and images.
-We can make use of these representations to learn the function $f$ for image-text matching.
+This enables us to use these representations to learn the function $f$ for image-text matching.